goweki/full.stacked/README.md

 Terms and Conditions: _Do Whatever the Hell You Like_

-## Let’s embark on this vlogging journey together! 🎥✨
+## Let’s explore technology together! 🎥✨